eero-lehtinen/oklch-color-picker.nvim/README.md

     -- List of LSP clients that are allowed to highlight colors:
     -- By default, only fairly performant and useful LSPs are enabled.
-    -- "tailwindcss", "cssls", and "css_variables" all highlight small files in 2-10ms -- (still a lot slower than the ~0.1 ms of this plugin, but they give some extra features).
-    -- Some LSPs are very slow like "svelte" (>1000 ms) even in tiny files and don't give new features.
-    -- "lua_ls" is also not worth enabling because it never finds any colors.
     -- Set `enabled_lsps = true` to enable all LSPs anyways. enabled_lsps = { "tailwindcss", "cssls", "css_variables" },
     -- Async delay in ms, LSPs also have their own latency.